What Is PTSD?

 If you have received a diagnosis for either PTSD or Generalised Anxiety Disorder or you are struggling alone with traumatic experiences, stress and anxiety without a formal diagnosis, it may be that the unique combination of marma therapy and yoga therapy here at Lucia's Light could help you.

 It may be that you have tried counselling, CBT and other forms of talking therapy and may be on prescribed medication for either anxiety or depression and still find that sleep is disrupted and feelings of anxiousness, despair, fear, anger and guilt prevail.
 Whilst counselling and talking therapies can be of enormous benefit for many, the physical imbalances linked to the nervous system leading to either fight or flight or dissociation aren't always addressed in these processes.
 This is because for some, simply trying to talk through emotions or experiences may re-trigger the body's defense systems, possibly leading to re-traumatisation or depression.
 Body based approaches such as those used at Lucia's Light are unique in that hormonal surges are contained and sometimes reversed using marma massage, body posture and even facial expressions.
-Deep relaxation and creative visualisation may also be used as part of the yoga therapy to help shift subliminal associations as well as enabling the body's natural relaxation responses to engage.
+Deep relaxation, as well as diet and lifestyle recommendations also form part of the overall programme to provide a holistic treatment that can compliment conventional medical and counselling routes, as well as help address additional health problems that may accompany anxiety and PTSD.